gbuk21/sightswords.github.io/split3/_posts/2020-01-10-Sight words reading practice 112.md

 ---

-Helps to learn sight words and their spelling.

-Opportunitiy to repeat the spelling.

-Practice spelling.

-Practice for spelling bee competitions.
+<h4> In this video, you will learn the following sightwords and spellings.
+You will have an opportunitiy to repeat the spelling. #MemorizeSpelling #SightWordsSpelling</h4>

+1) Affair

+2) Procedure

+3) Regular

+4) Spread

+5) Chairman

+6) Baseball

+7) Soft

+8) Ignore

+9) Egg

+10) Belief

+11) Demonstrate

 {% include youtubePlayer.html id=page.youtubeId %}